VaqueroFontenla/dorcas-s4-udaReport/README.md

 # Uda Report Box

-Report component of Urban Data Analytics.
+Report react component of Urban Data Analytics.

 Simple button that launches a request to the reporting API (https://reds.urbandataanalytics.com/assets/api), opening a blank page and temporarily rendering a loader and a message to the user, until the report is available for viewing is that same page.